-This species is rare in the Marshalls, known only from one specimen at Rongelap Atoll and at least nine at Kwajalein.
-All were found under dead coral or in Halimeda algae patches on lagoon or seaward reefs at depths of 3 to 10 meters.
-Specimens ranged from 20 to 28mm.
-They vary somewhat in coloration.
+This species is uncommon in the Marshalls, known from at least nine specimens at Kwajalein plus four more found by John and Lynette Flynn at Rongelap and another four found by Stan Jazwinski at Ailinglaplap.
+All were found under dead coral or in Halimeda algae patches on lagoon or seaward reefs at depths of about 1 to 10 meters.
+Specimens ranged from 20 to 36mm.
+They vary in color.

 The specimen below was found under a rock on Kwajalein Atoll's lagoon eastern reef at a depth of 3m on 8 June 2009.